usaid-cs/yesterday-i-learned/random.md

 - Those stupid calls from Estonia you have been getting are [a scam](https://www.ctvnews.ca/canada/don-t-call-back-one-ring-scam-targets-phones-across-canada-1.3801297), tricking you to call back, which costs you money: "[they] are simila r to ones you would receive for calling a 1-900 number, can cost hundreds of dollars per minute."
 - The Occident may refer to the [Western world](https://en.wikipedia.org/wiki/Western_world).
 - Jean Valjean's sister, "Jeanne Valjean", for whom and whose child he stole his bread, was mentioned on Google only 372 times (probably 373 now).
-- Humans are the only species on Earth to have the concept of birthdays.
 - Call C# "C pound" or "C hashtag" to fuck with people.
 - The _need_ to check Slack 24/7 in order to keep up to date with conversations, _unless you pay_, is why it's so successful, said [this guy](https://medium.com/@satyavh/the-real-reason-slack-became-a-billion-dollar-company-f14c22b15a29).
 - French Catholics call their priests _Monseigneur_(s) ("my lord").
 It can also be used for royalty.
 Everyone else gets _monsieur_, which is also "my lord".